Thrunite TC15 Flashlight Review

 The cell tube separates fully from the head and tail.
 It’s also reversible.

-The tailcap doesn’t have a magnet, and has a spring that is fairly soft.
-The head doesn’t have a spring at all; just brass contact points.
+The tailcap doesn’t have a magnet and has a spring that is fairly soft.
+The head doesn’t have a spring at all; it just has brass contact points.

-The threads on the cell tube are square cut and thick, and anodized.
-This allows easily mechanical lockout.
+The threads on the cell tube are square-cut and thick, and anodized.
+This allows for easy mechanical lockout.

 Size and Comps